-5. In the Output Monitors window, note the framebuffer number of the Virtual Output output monitor.
+3. In the Output Monitors window, note the framebuffer number of the Virtual Output output monitor.

-- 6. Use the list in the Output column of the Sequencer to select the framebuffer number of the Virtual Output for the scene or scene group to output. - 7.
-Double-click the scene or scene group in the Sequencer to take it "online". - The XPression Virtual Output window opens to display the output of the selected scene or scene group. - Right-click the output in the XPression Virtual Output window and select Full Screen to use full screen display.
+- 4. Use the list in the Output column of the Sequencer to select the framebuffer number of the Virtual Output for the clip to output. - 5.
+Double-click the clip in the Sequencer to take it "online".

+The XPression Virtual Output window opens to display the output of the selected clip.

+Right-click the output in the XPression Virtual Output window and select Full Screen to use full screen display.

-- configuring an XPression Virtual Output, refer to the procedure "Configure an XPression Virtual Output" on page 3-87. - creating scenes, refer to the procedure "Create a Scene" on page 5-4.
+• configuring an XPression Virtual Output, refer to the procedure "Configure an XPression Virtual Output" on page 3-79.